Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning: Experiments

 \subsection{Ablation Studies}

-In this section, we discuss and ablate the design choices made for our proposed algorithms with DWM.

-\paragraph{Transformer v.s.
-Diffusion Model.} Algorithm~\ref{algo:diffusion_mbrl} is capable of accommodating various types of sequence models, including Transformer~\cite{vaswani2017attention}, one of the most successful sequence models.
+\paragraph{Diffusion Model v.s.
+Transformer.} Algorithm~\ref{algo:diffusion_mbrl} is capable of accommodating various types of sequence models, including Transformer~\cite{vaswani2017attention}, one of the most successful sequence models.
 However, analogous to the compounding error issue for one-step dynamics model, Transformer is subject to inherent error accumulation due to its autoregressive structure.
 Therefore, we hypothesize Transformer will underperform and choose diffusion model.

 To verify this hypothesis, we replace the diffusion model with Transformer in our proposed algorithms, and compare the resulting performance with DWM methods.
 We particularly consider the combination with TD3+BC and IQL, where we call the obtained algorithms T-TD3BC and T-IQL.
-We test T-TD3BC and T-IQL with parameter sweeping over simulation horizon $H\in\{1,3,5,7\}$, same as DWM methods.
-For the evaluation RTG, we take the value used in Decision Transformer~\cite{chen2021decision} and normalize it as the training data.
-The rest experimental setup follows the same configurations as Section~\ref{sec:expr_main}.
-From the comparison results in Table~\ref{tab:rollout_compare_dt}, we see that DWM consistently outperforms Transformer across offline RL algorithm instantiations and environments.
+We test T-TD3BC and T-IQL with parameter sweeping over simulation horizon $H\in\{1,3,5,7\}$, as the same as DWM methods.
+For the evaluation RTG, we take the value used in Decision Transformer~\cite{chen2021decision} and apply the same normalization as used for DWM.
+As shown in Table~\ref{tab:rollout_compare_dt}, DWM consistently outperforms Transformer-based world models across offline RL algorithm instantiations and environments.
 The experiment details refer to Appendix~\ref{subsec:app_transformer}. \looseness=-1

-We note that while T-IQL matches O-IQL in performance, T-TD3BC exceeds the performance of O-TD3BC.